JusticeOpara/rickandmorty/README.md

 ### Must-Haves Implemented

 - **List + Detail View**:
-  - Paginated list view of items from the chosen API.
+  - Infinite Scroll of items from the API.
   - Click an item to open a dedicated detail route (`/items/:id`).
 - **Search, Filter, Sort**:
   - Debounced search (300ms) synced to the URL (`?q=query`).